SquaredTiki/EditableCoreTextOverlay/README.markdown

 # Issues

 - Line breaking rule differs between the `UITextView` and Core Text.
 - A few issues with Attributes and the movement as the user enters text.

+# Credits

+Thanks to akosma for his CoreTextWrapper available here on GitHub which I used to actually do the drawing of the text.